 Securitisation exposures are measured daily and monitored by RMG Credit.
 RMG Credit completes an annual review of all securitisation exposures and limits.
-Regulatory capital is calculated on all securitisation exposures using the available approaches in APS 120 and economic capital is calculated on all securitisation exposures across the Macquarie Banking Group.
+Regulatory capital is calculated on all securitisation exposures using the available approaches in APS116 and APS 120 and economic capital is calculated on all securitisation exposures across the Macquarie Bank Group.

-Macquarie applies the following advanced approaches to the calculation of regulatory capital for securitisation exposures:
+Macquarie applies the following approaches to the calculation of regulatory capital for securitisation exposures:

 - the Ratings Based approach;

-- the Inferred Ratings Based approach; and
+- the Inferred Ratings Based approach;

+- the supervisory formula; and

 - the approach for eligible facilities under APS 120 Attachment D paragraph 37.

-If the exposure is not covered by one of the above approaches it is a deduction from capital, although in all cases the capital charge is capped at the onbalance sheet equivalent.
+If the exposure is not covered by one of the above approaches it is a deduction from capital, although in all cases the capital charge is capped at the on-balance sheet equivalent.